burcusan/telegram-monitor-scripts/README.md

 # !!!
 IMPORTANT UPDATE for avalanchego V1.6.1 !!!

-With avalanchego V1.6.1 relase "Health API" is changed.
+With avalanchego V1.6.1 release "Health API" is changed.
 The monitoring script is updated to work with avalanchego V1.6.1 and upward releases.

 All "telegram-monitor-scripts" users have to reinstall the script or make necessary changes manually.